 \section{Density and Pressure Profiles}

-To demonstrate mechanical equilibrium along the rough interface of liquid-liquid separation, relatively large regions of positive and negative curvature must be thoroughly examined via pressure and density profiles to extract underlying thermodynamic properties.
-Systems of size N=32000 are equilibrated in the NPT ensemble at zero pressure, $T^{*}=1.2$.
-The system is then quenched down to $T^{*}=0.3$ and equilibrated for $1.5$x$10^{8}\tau$.
-Per-atom pressure tensors are obtained via LAMMPS~\cite{LAMMPS} molecular dynamics package using its per-atom stress tensor.
-An appropriate spherical interfacial region is identified for the higher pressure state, and the six Cartesian stress tensor components are transformed into spherical coordinates with respect to the center of the cluster.
-Due to the low magnitude of the off-diagonal terms, the pressure can be expressed as
+To demonstrate the mechanical equilibrium along the rough interface of liquid-liquid separation, relatively large regions of positive and negative curvatures must be thoroughly examined via pressure and density profiles to extract the underlying thermodynamic properties.
+Systems of size N=32000 were equilibrated in the NPT ensemble at zero pressure, $T^{*}=1.2$.
+The system was then quenched down to $T^{*}=0.3$ and equilibrated for $1.5$x$10^{8}\tau$.
+Per-atom pressure tensors were obtained via the LAMMPS~\cite{LAMMPS} molecular dynamics package using its per-atom stress tensor.
+An appropriate spherical interfacial region was identified for the high pressure state, and the six Cartesian stress tensor components were transformed into spherical coordinates with respect to the center of the cluster.
+Owing to the low magnitude of the off-diagonal terms, the pressure can be expressed as

-where $\it{e_r}$, $\it{e_{\theta}}$, $\it{e_{\phi}}$ are the spherical unit vectors. $P_{N}$ and $P_{T}$ are the normal and tangential pressure components, respectively. $P_{N}$ and $P_{T}$ are obtained via numerical average of pressure within of thin spherical shells extending out from each cluster center.
-This procedure is done for both types of curvature along the interface within the liquid-liquid separation domains.
-Density data are also collected over these same bins.
-Two different types of curvature exist across the liquid-liquid interface, convex(positive curvature) and concave(negative) regions.
-Both regions exhibit similar but different pressure and density profiles.
-Working from the lower pressure liquid state, density and pressure profiles can be obtained for both types of interfaces.
-The peculiar situation arises from the concave case, where negative curvature acts as destructive interference towards the total surface tension, wherein mechanical equilibrium is not maintained perfectly, an indication that the system is in a local equilibrium which leads to coarsening kinetics in a longer time scale~\cite{Viet-2}.
+where $\it{e_r}$, $\it{e_{\theta}}$, $\it{e_{\phi}}$ are the spherical unit vectors. $P_{N}$ and $P_{T}$ are the normal and tangential pressure components, respectively. $P_{N}$ and $P_{T}$ are obtained via the numerical average of the pressure within the thin spherical shells extending from each cluster center.
+This procedure is performed for both types of curvature along the interface within the liquid-liquid separation domains.
+Density data were collected over the same bins.
+Two different types of curvatures exist across the liquid-liquid interface: convex(positive curvature) and concave(negative).
+Both regions exhibited similar, but different, pressure and density profiles.
+Working from the low pressure liquid state, density and pressure profiles can be obtained for both types of interfaces.
+This peculiar situation arises from the concave case, where negative curvature acts as destructive interference towards the total surface tension, wherein mechanical equilibrium is not maintained perfectly, an indication that the system is in a local equilibrium which leads to coarsening kinetics over a longer time scale~\cite{Viet-2}.